Safer and More Inclusive Celebrations

-While many of us look forward to holiday celebrations, it is important to be mindful of increased risks this time of year, including impaired driving and underage substance use.
+While many of us look forward to celebrating the New Year and other holidays, it is important to be mindful of increased risks this time of year, including impaired driving and underage substance use.
 During the holiday season, alcohol consumption rises as many activities center around alcoholic beverages, and some turn to alcohol or other substances to navigate holiday challenges such as loneliness, stress, or challenging family dynamics.
 This can make participating in celebrations especially hard for those working on cutting down or avoiding drinking.

 Outright Vermont’s Holiday Survival Guide